Adrián Gabbarini: Career

 Gabbarini played youth football for local clubs in Mendoza Province before joining Independiente in 2006.
 He served as a reserve goalkeeper for several years without making any first team appearances.
-He made his breakthrough into the first team coming on as a 72nd-minute substitute in a 2-1 away defeat to Estudiantes de La Plata on 13 September 2009.
+He made his breakthrough into the first team coming on as a 72nd-minute substitute in a 2–1 away defeat to Estudiantes de La Plata on 13 September 2009.
 He served as the regular first team goalkeeper for the remainder of the Apertura 2009 tournament.

+After playing for LDU Quito, Gabbarini retired in 2023, and subsequently became the club's assistant manager.
+He was also a manager of the club in both legs of the 2024 Recopa Sudamericana, as manager Josep Alcácer did not have the CONMEBOL qualifications to manage the club.